• Skip to primary navigation

 1. Fun Science Experiments

-Simple but impactful science projects like making magnetic slime, blowing bubbles in bubbles, or creating edible “water bottles” can reframe how your child understands the world around them, sparking their interest in basic science and technology.
-These hands-on science experiments not only provide opportunities to directly engage with scientific concepts but they may also cause your child to be curious about their own knowledge and hone their critical thinking skills in the process.
+Impactful yet straightforward science projects, such as making magnetic slime, blowing bubbles, or creating edible “water bottles,” can reframe how your child understands the world around them, sparking their interest in basic science and technology.
+These hands-on science experiments not only provide opportunities to engage with scientific concepts directly, but they may also cause your child to be curious about their own knowledge and hone their critical thinking skills in the process.

 Preschoolers in the classroom